dimxy/my-fastapi-server/README.md

 npm i
 ```

-Setup the app .env file:
+Setup the app .env file (use .env.example as a sample):
 - fix your keycloak base url, client id and secret